-PUTTING ON SHOES/TAKING OFF SHOES
+PUTTING ON AND TAKING OFF SHOES

-Due to hip precautions and the restrictions for bending forward, you will need to use a reacher and long handled shoe horn for putting on and taking off shoes.
+You may need to use a reacher and long handled shoe horn for putting on and taking off shoes, as your knee may be stiff and swollen.

-Wear sturdy slip-on shoes or shoes with velcro closures or insert elastic shoe laces into sturdy laced shoes.
+Wear sturdy slip-on shoes or shoes with velcro closures or insert elastic shoe laces into sturdy, laced shoes.